Kong/docs.konghq.com/app/konnect/getting-started/spec/publish.md

 1. Open the overview page for the Service you created in the previous topic.

-1. In the top right corner, click the **Service Actions** dropdown menu and select **Publish to Portal**.
+1. In the top right corner, click the **Service actions** dropdown menu and select **Publish to Portal**.

-    By default, this publishes the Version Spec you uploaded earlier to a private Dev Portal site.
+    By default, this publishes the Version spec you uploaded earlier to a private Dev Portal site.

 ## View the published content on Dev Portal